1,312 Mi.(2,111 KM)

 - The perfect dirt roads on the slopes of Mt.
 Elgon.

-- Being fueled by bananas and 12 cent fresh pineapple.
+- Being fueled by bananas and fresh pineapples.

-- Getting a healthy dose of perspective in relation to difficulty, challenges, strength.
+- Getting a healthy dose of perspective in relation to difficulty, challenges, and resilience.

 - Spotting mountain gorillas just 30 meters from our tent.